Heat pumps: Auckland & NZ wide.

 - Brightr Dunedin & Otago, 13 Edward Street, Milton

-Warmer Kiwi Homes has heat pump 80% subsidies for eligible homes in the Bay of Plenty area including Rotorua and the Eastern Bay.
+Warmer Kiwi Homes has heat pump 80-100% subsidies for eligible homeowners nationwide within 50km of each of our branches.
 The subsidies are for:

 - Owner occupiers only